 In a move that drastically reduces the value of new standalone rooftop solar, the CPUC decided to drive storage adoption by reducing the credit rate for exported solar by 75%.
 By devaluing solar-only systems to such a degree, the new policy ― now called net billing ― nearly doubles the length of time before customers can break even on their rooftop solar investment, which slashes the overall savings potential.

-When NEM 3.0 goes into effect the evening of April 14, solar systems make a lot more financial sense by adding battery storage (or by cutting the size of a solar system in half to offset the steep drop in export credit value).
+Now that NEM 3.0 is in effect, solar systems make a lot more financial sense by adding battery storage (or by cutting the size of a solar system in half to offset the steep drop in export credit value).

 As more distributed storage comes online, customers will be looking for ways to maximize the value of their solar plus storage systems, in the hopes of breaking even sooner.